KarrLab/karr_lab_build_utils/docs/tutorial_developers.rst

 Configuring packages
 ---------------------------

-The ``karr_lab_build_configs`` repository should contain all of the configuration (.cfg) files needed to run your tests.
+The ``karr_lab_config`` repository should contain all of the configuration (.cfg) files needed to run your tests.
 This should include all usernames, passwords, and tokens needed to run your tests.